juliotrigo/juliotrigo.github.io/_posts/2023-02-26-installing-ruby-on-a-mac.md

 The [Why You Should Never Use sudo to Install Ruby Gems](https://www.moncefbelyamani.com/why-you-should-never-use-sudo-to-install-ruby-gems/) article is also worth reading.

+And an article about configuring Bundler to [install gems in the project directory](https://guilhermesimoes.github.io/blog/installing-gems-per-project-directory).

 <!--more-->

 ## Install chruby and ruby-install

 I’m going to use [chruby](https://github.com/postmodern/chruby) as a Ruby version manager and [ruby-install](https://github.com/postmodern/ruby-install) as a tool to install Ruby.

 They can be both installed using [Homebrew](https://brew.sh/).